Home » Business Email Etiquette Articles » How to Nicely Ask to Stop Forwarding to Your Business Email Address

 Cordiality Reflects on You

 I think it is telling that folks ask me how to ask “nicely.”
-I guess that reflects their frustration with folks who do not understand that sending feel-good causes, political or “informational” type emails are not those you send to someone’s business address.
+That reflects their frustration with folks who do not understand that sending feel-good causes, political, or “informational” type emails are not those you send to someone’s business address.

 We all know how to ask nicely.
-It is as if they know no matter how nicely they ask, the other side will be upset and there will be hurt feelings.
-Or in the case of business, a client or customer may take their business elsewhere.
+It is as if they know that no matter how nicely they ask, the other side will be upset, and there will be hurt feelings.
+In the case of business, a client or customer may take their business elsewhere.

-In my decades of experience this is a viable concern.
+In my decades of experience, I have seen this as a viable concern.
 Subsequently, they are unsure of how to proceed.

 No matter how “nice” you may be, some contacts will take your request personally and get upset or have hurt feelings.
-And if they don’t get mad; many times they will completely disregard your request and keep on forwarding.
+If they don’t get mad, they will often wholly disregard your request and keep forwarding it.

-The thing is “forwarders” do not do so maliciously.
-They really believe they are sharing something with you that they want you to know.
-However, the difference is, do they consider if it is something you need to know — at work.
+The reality is that “forwarders,” in most cases, do not do so maliciously.
+They believe they are sharing something they want you to know.
+However, the difference is whether they consider it something you need to know at work.
 Probably not.

 When initial requests that ask not to send these types of emails to their business account are not honored, next comes…